Key takeaways

 Methocarbamol isn’t the only choice for treating muscle pain due to injuries, inflammation, and spine problems.

-Instead of muscle relaxants, veterinarians often rely on anti-inflammatory and pain medications (NSAIDS) like carprofen or meloxicam.
-They are usually veterinarians’ first choice for treating muscle spasms due to injury, swelling, or other causes.
+Instead of muscle relaxants, veterinarians often rely on anti-inflammatory and pain medications (NSAIDs) like carprofen or meloxicam.
+They are usually veterinarians’ first choice for treating muscle spasms caused by injury, swelling, or other factors.

 Corticosteroids like prednisone or prednisolone are also first-choice treatments, particularly for muscle pain associated with inflammation.
-These drugs don’t relieve pain or muscle spasms but reduce swelling and relieve pain that way.
+These drugs don’t relieve pain or muscle spasms.
+Instead, they reduce swelling, thereby relieving pain.

 Painkillers are another alternative.
 These include narcotic pain relievers like tramadol or buprenorphine, antidepressants, amantadine, or the nerve pain drug gabapentin.